 This usually operates 9am-5pm (UK time), Monday to Friday, excluding UK Bank Holiday and University closures.
 During the coronavirus pandemic, some delays are possible due to illness and increased demand.

-If you are unhappy with your learning experience or assessment results, you are entitled to raise a formal complaint with the University.
+If you are unhappy with your learning experience, you are entitled to raise a complaint with the University as outlined in the Student Complaint Procedure.

 Students who find themselves in unexpected financial need due to coronavirus can apply to University Hardship Funds: